Pausetive Logo

 Sanjiv’s first tool in unraveling this puzzle was Systems Thinking.
 To truly understand the complexity of achievers’ challenges, he took a five-year sabbatical (2002–2007) to study the dynamic nature of emotions and beliefs.

-He realized that while we have mastered objective systems—leading to airplanes and space travel—we continue to struggle with subjective experiences like emotions, beliefs, and biases.
+Key Realization: While we have mastered objective systems—leading to airplanes and space travel—we continue to struggle with subjective experiences like emotions, beliefs, and biases.

 This exploration laid the groundwork for what would later become Pausetive’s core philosophy.
 It also led to the publication of his book, The Five Great Myths of Career Building, by Macmillan.